carlo98/mission-planning-optimization/README.md

 one "default" key should also be provided.

 ## Details <a name="details"></a>
 More information can be found in the pdf report available in the repository.
+(WORK IN PROGRESS)